mattermost/docs/source/administration/devops-command-center.rst

 1. Navigate to **Main Menu > Playbooks & Incidents**.
 2. Start a **Blank Playbook**, or use the built-in **Incident Management Playbook** as a template.
 3. Name your playbook and provide a description.
+4. Select the **Tasks** tab.
-4. Within the **Tasks** tab, customize the stages and tasks:
+5. Within the **Tasks** tab, customize the stages and tasks:
    * Create and name new tasks to capture actions your team should take to resolve the incident.
    * Create new stages to group tasks meant to be completed together.
    * Drag and drop to reorganize stages and tasks.
    * Optionally add task descriptions to give additional context to members of the incident channel.
 Descriptions support a limited form of markdown, including text styling and hyperlinks.
    * Optionally add a slash command to the task that can be executed by members of the incident channel as needed.
+6. Select the **Preferences** tab.
-5. Within the **Preferences** tab, customize how status updates are communicated:
+7. Within the **Preferences** tab, customize how status updates are communicated:
    * Optionally configure a broadcast channel to which status updates will be copied.
 If you are not a member of the configured broadcast channel, `Unknown Channel` will be shown instead of the channel name.
    * Optionally configure the default reminder timer used to prompt for regular updates.
 The reminder timer may be changed when a status update is written.
    * Optionally configure a template to use for the first status update.
 Subsequent status updates will start with the text of the most recent update.
-6. On the right-hand side of the screen, configure the permissions:
+8. On the right-hand side of the screen, configure the permissions:
    * Decide whether the automatically created incident channel should be public or private within the team.
    * Share this playbook with other members of the team to allow them to use the playbook to start an incident, as well as edit the playbook.